33 Things to Do in Minneapolis in Winter (2024)

 Minnesota is known as ‘The State of Hockey,’ but the U.S. Pond Hockey Championships takes it a step further!

-Each year, a number of “rinks” are set up on Lake Nokomis in Minneapolis, and are laid out for players to compete!
+Each year, a number of “rinks” are set up on Lake Nokomis in Minneapolis each January, and are laid out for players to compete!

-The goal of the event is for participants and attendees to enjoy hockey the way that it was intended to, in nature, on a lake.
+The goal of these winter events is for participants and attendees to enjoy hockey the way that it was intended to, in nature, on a lake.

 7. See the Lights at the GLOW Holiday Festival

-With over a million Christmas lights, a GLOW palace, and fantastic state fair food, you’ll never be bored here!
+With over a million Christmas lights, a GLOW palace, and fantastic food to enjoy, you’ll never be bored here!

 Gather the family and enjoy a variety of events including scavenger hunts, an ice fishing tournament, and a puzzle contest.